Ralph-Lee/blog/dont-micromanage-your-latte-start-outsourcing-your-loops.md

 You should be focused on YOUR business logic or end-goals (i.e. eating your sandwich and drinking your coffee), and less on syntax + language constructs.
 Take advantage of more declarative constructs provided in your language/framework.
 LINQ is a perfect example of this.

-*this post is a mashup of <a href="http://channel9.msdn.com/pdc2008/TL11">Luca Bolognese's PDC 2008 F# metaphor</a> and <a href="http://blogs.msdn.com/ericlippert/archive/2010/01/11/continuing-to-an-outer-loop.aspx">Eric Lippert's post on loops</a>.
+*this post is a mashup of [Luca Bolognese's PDC 2008 F# metaphor](http://channel9.msdn.com/pdc2008/TL11) and [Eric Lippert's post on loops](http://blogs.msdn.com/ericlippert/archive/2010/01/11/continuing-to-an-outer-loop.aspx).
 Apologies to both!